ayslan-gamedev/Ayslan-gamedev/README.md

 # Hello World! <br> I'm Ayslan Fonte, 🎮 Game Developer </h1>

 <div align = "justify">
   Enthusiast of the art of creating digital games, I have practical experience through projects of my own and participation in groups of independent developers.
-I graduated as a Technician in Digital Game Programming and i'm studying Computer Science..
+I graduated as a Technician in Digital Game Programming and i'm studying Computer Science.
 </div><br>

 > 🐱‍👤Game Engineer of Instal Entertainment.